-The Research Center plans to continue work with opener evaluations in response to continued interest expressed by Montana producers.
-New opener configurations have been incorporated into the trials during each of the past four years, and mid-row fertilizer banding capability was added for the 2001 investigations.
+The Research Center plans to continue work with traditional opener evaluations using the Concord unit in response to continued interest expressed by Montana producers.
+New opener configurations have been incorporated into the trials during each of the past four years, and after-market mid-row fertilizer banding capability was added in 2001 for investigations with this unit.
+The Concord drill lends itself to easier head-to-head comparison of numerous sets of primarily "double-shoot" openers since changeovers involve only ten shanks and replicated plots can be established within a relatively small research area.